 David Culpepper of Calhoun County, Florida, became one of the most recent plaintiffs to join the ongoing Paraquat litigation.
 Culpepper filed a Paraquat product liability lawsuit against Syngenta and Chevron.
-Culpepper opted to file his Paraquat lawsuit directly in the Parkinson’s class action MDL in the Southern District of Illinois rather than filing in Florida and having the case transferred into the MDL.
+Culpepper filed his Paraquat lawsuit directly in the Parkinson’s class action MDL in the Southern District of Illinois rather than filing in Florida and having the case transferred into the MDL.

 Culpepper was diagnosed with Parkinson’s disease in September 2019.
-His lawsuit alleges that he developed Parkinson’s disease as a direct result of his prolonged exposure to Paraquat.
+His lawsuit alleges that he developed Parkinson’s disease due to his prolonged exposure to Paraquat.
 Culpepper’s Paraquat Parkinson’s lawsuit asserts that the defendants knew or should have known that Paraquat was toxic and could cause neurological injuries.

 Culpepper’s Paraquat suit asserts causes of action for failure to warn, defective design, general negligence, breach of warranty, and punitive damages.

 Contact Us to File Your Paraquat Lawsuit

 One million Americans have Parkinson’s disease.
 If even 10% of these Parkinson’s cases are from Paraquat, that is 100,000 possible plaintiffs.
 Given the severity of Parkinson’s disease, we expect to continue to see more lawsuits filed.

 The Paraquat attorneys at Miller & Zois are currently seeking new Paraquat cases.
 If you used or were exposed to Paraquat and you have been formally diagnosed with Parkinson’s Disease, you may have a valid Paraquat lawsuit.